 In fact, this is a universal rule: they try to turn everyone into a tool, in order to use these tools for their own purposes.
 And those who do not give in to this pressure, those who do not want to be such a tool, are sanctioned: all kinds of economic restrictions are carried out against them and in relation to them, coups are prepared or when it is possible carry out and so on.
 And in the end, if nothing can be done, the goal is the same: destroy them, erase them from the political map.
 But it has not been and will never be possible to work out and implement such a scenario with regard to Russia.
 What else can I add?
 Russia is not challenging Western elites.
 Russia is simply defending its right to exist and develop freely.
 And what is more important, we will not become a new hegemony ourselves.
-Russia is not suggesting replacing a unipolar world with a bipolar, tripolar, or any other dominant order, or substituting Eastern, Northern, or Southern domination for Western domination.
-This would inevitably lead to another impasse.
+Russia is not suggesting replacing a unipolar world with for the person as creator; primitive simplification and prohibition can be replaced by the burgeoning complexity of culture and tradition.
+The importance of the current historical moment lies in the opportunities that open up before all civilizations, States and integration associations for the democratic and differentiated development of each one.